WWE News: Big Talent Still Absent From WWE Television, Misses ‘WrestleMania 33’

 — Mauro Ranallo (@mauroranallo) April 1, 2017

 Ranallo saying he was “extremely happy” for his friend is aimed at WWE Hall of Famer Jim Ross who has recently signed a new contract with the company.
-As recently reported by Inquisitr, Ross is also rumored to call one of the big matches on the WrestleMania 33 card, but it isn’t known which one that would be.
+As recently reported by the Inquisitr, Ross is also rumored to call one of the big matches on the WrestleMania 33 card, but it isn’t known which one that would be.

 For a while, Ranallo had fallen silent on social media which is rare for him as he tweets often and responds to fans all the time.
 After confirming he wouldn’t be at the PPV, he did tweet again with a quote of inspiration.